Saturday January 5, 2008

 In July 2003 the English Blood Service stopped using female donor plasma for the manufacture of fresh frozen plasma (FFP).
 Transfusion-related acute lung injury (TRALI), due to plasma from female donors containing antileucocyte antibodies, is allegedly a contributor to the development of acute lung injury (ALI).
 To confirm above hypothesis, a before-and-after, observational (single-centre) study was performed on 211 consecutive patients undergoing open repair of a ruptured AAA over 8 years period (1998 to 2006).

-Primary outcome was development of ALI (PaO2/FiO2 < color="#003333">Secondary outcomes
+Primary outcome was development of ALI (PaO2/FiO2 < color="#003333">Secondary outcomes were time to extubation, and survival at 30 days.

 Results